CodingBunnyi/JR-p3-codetest/README.md

 ***`order.txt` format (for each line)***:

 `Integer`(the number of product need to purchase) + `Product Code`.

-hint: each element should be separated by *ONLY ONE* space!!
+Hint: each element should be separated by *ONLY ONE* space!!
 The application *will not* calculate the line with wrong format!!

 **`bundleTableConfig.txt`** is the bundles configuration that product sold.